rdas28/RGB2Point-Project/README.md

 The RGB2Point model converts RGB images to 3D point clouds using a deep learning model based on convolutional neural networks (CNNs).
 The model generates point clouds with 1024 points per image using a training pipeline on datasets like Pix3D.
 This repository includes:

 - The RGB2Point model for image-to-point cloud conversion.

--Tools for visualizing point clouds.
+- Tools for visualizing point clouds.

--Preprocessing scripts for Pix3D data and synthetic data generation.
+- Preprocessing scripts for Pix3D data and synthetic data generation.

--Evaluation on real-world (Pix3D) and synthetic datasets.
+- Evaluation on real-world (Pix3D) and synthetic datasets.

 ---